tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 Most of this post focuses on the idea of context as gathered from your client and their business - but there's another great source of context: peers.

-Co-dependence is really the right word for independence.
+Co-dependence is really the right word for independence{% include tufte-sn.html id="frank" content="Frank was <a href='https://twitter.com/frank_chimero/status/1113873146057318403'>kind enough to point out</a> that in-fact co-dependence is not the right word at all!
+The actual definition of the word is around enabling addiction.
+I didn't know that!
+The correct word is <em>interdependence</em> and Frank Chimero has a more recent post all about this topic: <a href='https://frankchimero.com/writing/back-to-the-cave/'>back to the cave</a>.
+Thanks Frank!" %}.
 I've talked a lot about the power of the network - both as a tool for gathering leads for your business but also as an emotional support network.

 Frank Chimero wrote a wonderful essay I think about often titled [the inferno of independence](https://frankchimero.com/blog/2013/the-inferno-of-independence/) which is hard to boil down but looks at the nature of independent work - and articulates this shift from independence to co-dependence: